subraatakumar/DSA-JavaScript/subratsir/javascript/object.assign.md

 ```

 <hr>
-A deep copying means that value of the new variable is disconnected from the original variable while a shallow copy means that some values are still connected to the original variable.
+A deep copy means that values from source is copied to the target variable, while a shallow copy means that only reference of source is copied to the target but still they refer to same memory location.
+So change to one in shallow copy will reflect in other also.